 - Exclusive information about regulatory and legislative opportunities and developments in the six-state Southwest region where SWEEP operates, including periodic updates on news and major policy advancements in the region.

 - Participate in SWEEP’s annual Utility Energy Efficiency Workshop, an exclusive two-day meeting of regional utilities, policymakers, and Allies focused on emerging opportunities and issues in the utility energy efficiency sector.
-Enhanced conference benefits include sponsorship opportunities, complimentary registrations for some of your staff, early-bird registration fees, and conference recognition.
+Conference benefits include sponsorship opportunities, one complimentary registration, early-bird registration fees, and conference recognition.

 - Align with SWEEP on expanding the scope and impact of its energy efficiency and clean transportation advocacy work, thereby growing the market and business opportunities for your organization.